SpykeRel04D/webpack-demo/readme.md

 Then, to add loaders, pex:

--> npm install --save-dev style-loader css-loader
+-> npm install --save-dev style-loader css-loader sass sass-loader

+Next thing we'll do, is working with Plugins.
+We can start with HtmlWebpackPlugin:

+-> npm install --save-dev html-webpack-plugin